 Now it’s time to decorate the trees.
 All you need is a can of frosting, sugar cones, and some festive candy sprinkles.
 You want the frosting to be pretty thick so it stays on well and so the sprinkles stick to it.
 This is the messy part because you can’t help but get it on your fingers.
 Not that having frosting on your fingers is a bad thing.

-There was plenty of goofing around and having fun too.
+There’s usually plenty of goofing around and having fun too.
 I think he looks like the grinch here.

 While the frosting is still sticky add the sprinkles.
 You can either shake the sprinkles on or roll the cone in the sprinkles.
 Your choice!
+It just depends on the coverage you want.

 This is my favorite.
 I love that the clear sprinkles look like ice and snow on a winter tree.